tramitit/guides/en/france/building_permit_application.md

 ---
-title: "Building permit application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
-description: "A comprehensive guide on how to apply for a building permit in France"
+- France
+date: '2024-06-07'
+description: Learn the steps involved in obtaining a building permit, required documents, and providers that can assist.
+Ensure compliance to avoid penalties.
 draft: false
+meta_title: 'Building Permit Application: Process, Documents, and Providers'
+title: 'Building Permit Application: Process, Documents, and Providers'
-translationKey: "france-building_permit_application"
+translationKey: france-building_permit_application
 ---

 ## Description
 ### What is it?